DeDeDeK/KARchipelago/worlds/kirby_air_ride/docs/en_Kirby Air Ride.md

 - DeathLink currently only reliably works one-way.
 The player can trigger DeathLink by dying but can only be killed by DeathLink some of the time/on certain vehicles.
 - DeathLink for killing vehicles just takes health down to ~0 (likely due to floating point stuff)
-- Restarting the game client results in all items being received again.
+- Restarting the game client results in all permanent patches being received again
+- Energylink stops adding energy after a certain point for picking up patches (even below the max patch limit)
+- Energylink is occasionally flaky with adding multiple items at once (via `amount` argument)

 Feel free to report any other issues or suggest improvements in the "Kirby Air Ride" discussion thread in the "future-game-design" channel in the Archipelago Discord server [(Link)](https://discord.com/channels/731205301247803413/1291501105389502554) or in the issues here.